lgrees/resy-cli/README.md

 If you are using a Mac computer, this [quick introduction]() to using the MacOS default terminal emulator (Terminal) should give you a good foundation to set up `resy-cli` on your computer.

+### Homebrew Installation <!-- omit in toc -->

+`resy-cli` uses the [Homebrew package manager](https://brew.sh/) for distribution on MacOS and Linux operating systems.
+Follow installation instructions from their homepage to install.

 ### `at` Permissions <!-- omit in toc -->

 Under the hood, `resy-cli` uses another command-line interface called `at` to schedule reservations to book in the future.